Minister declines to rule out tax rises amid welfare climbdown warning

 There will be “financial consequences” to Sir Keir Starmer’s last-minute climbdown on welfare reform, a Cabinet minister has said, as he declined to rule out tax rises.

-Pat McFadden said that ministers “will keep to the tax promises” in their election manifesto.
+Pat McFadden said ministers “will keep to the tax promises” in their election manifesto.

-Rachel Reeves has seen the £4.8 billion predicted savings from welfare changes whittled away through the Government’s changes to plans designed to keep backbenchers onside.
+Rachel Reeves has seen the £4.8 billion predicted savings from welfare reforms whittled away through the Government’s changes to plans designed to keep backbenchers onside.

 In a late concession on Tuesday evening, ministers shelved plans to restrict eligibility for the personal independence payment (Pip), with any changes now only coming after a review of the benefit.